 As a first global initiative to account the Environmental costs, UNSD published the Handbook of National Accounting-Integrated Environmental and Economic Accounting in 1993 as an Interim version.
-In 2012 UN Statistical Commission has accepted System of Environmental Economic Accounts(SEEA) Central Framework as an International statistical standard.
+In 2012 UN Statistical Commission has accepted of Environmental System Economic Accounts(SEEA) Central Framework as an International statistical standard.

-The SEEA is a multipurpose system and is relevant in a number of ways for policy development and evaluation as well as decision-making.
-First, the summary information (provided in the form of aggregates and indicators) can be applied to issues and areas of the environment that are the focus of decision makers.
-Second, the detailed information, which covers some of drivers of change the kev in the environment, can be used to provide a richer understanding of the policy issues.
-Third, data contained in the SEEA can be used in models and scenarios designed to assess the national and international economic and environmental effects of different policy scenarios within a country. between countries and at a global level.
+The SEEA is a multipurpose system and is relevant in a number of ways for policy development and evaluation as well decision-making.
+First, the summary (provided information in the form of aggregates and indicators) can be applied to issues and areas of the environment that are the focus of decision makers.
+Second, the detailed information, which covers some of drivers of change key environment, can be used to provide a richer understanding of the policy issues.
+Third, data contained in the SEEA can be used in models and scenarios designed to assess the national and international economic and environmental effects of different policy within country, between scenarios a countries and at a global level.
 While the SEEA Central Framework is a system conceived as an integrated, internally consistent series of accounts, its design is such that it can be implemented equally well in part or as a whole.
-Depending upon the specific environmental issues faced, a country may choose to implement only a selection of the accounts included in the SEEA Central Framework.
+Depending upon the specific environmental issues faced, country may choose to implement only a selection of the accounts included in the SEEA Central Framework.
 Even if a country desires eventually to implement the full system, it may decide to focus its initial efforts on those accounts that are most relevant to current issues.